French Property Taxes

 Prices are currently low in many parts of France, but it’s important to consider all the hidden costs - in particular the taxes.

 The sections below outline the key taxes to take into account.
-You should also refer to the separate pages on this website for Wealth Tax (currently being renamed IFI - Impôt sur la Fortune Immobilière - ie Property Wealth Tax) and Inheritance Tax.
+You should also refer to the separate pages on this website for Wealth Tax (now renamed IFI - Impôt sur la Fortune Immobilière - ie Property Wealth Tax) and Inheritance Tax.

 In addition to paying any agency commission, you will pay purchase costs covering both notaire fees and French property registration taxes.